pbeniwal/docker-java/docker-spring-boot/readme.md

 ## What is it?
-This source code is an Spring Boot web application (mvc + thymeleaf).
+This source code is an Spring Boot web application .

 Tested with
 * Docker 19.03
 * Ubuntu 19
-* Java 8 or Java 11
+* Java 8
 * Spring Boot 2.2.4.RELEASE
 * Maven